ml-archive/ci-bitrise-gradle-plugin/README.md

 bitrise{
     defaultDeployMode="release|staging"
     flavorFilter = "firstSkin"
+    envManEnabled = false
+    branchMode = true
 }
 ```
 `defaultDeployMode` Which modes should be deployed if no mode is present in the flavor (Optional)
-`flavorFilter` Can specifiy which flavor should be deployed (Optional)
+`flavorFilter` Can specify which flavor should be deployed (Optional)
+`envManEnabled` Should the plugin use EnvMan by default (default = false)
+`branchMode` Should the app use Branch Mode (default = true)

+**Branch mode**
+Branch mode allows the plugin to check which branch the app is currently being built from and apply that to the version name for example if
+the branch was being built on `feature/ARandomFeature` the versionName would reflect that `1.0.0-ARANDOMFEATURE`

 ## Android Flavor Config